scottleedavis/scala-musings/README.md

 scala-musings
 =============

-samples, examples, exercises in scala
+samples, examples, exercises in scala:  as I go through the book "functional programming in scala"